Skip to content

 // 如果在多线程/中断环境使用,需要加原子操作

-A thread-safe ring buffer requires more careful design; refer to the accompanying example code for details.
+A thread-safe ring buffer requires more careful design; refer to the accompanying example code.

 Many embedded developers (including the author in the past) have misconceptions about volatile.
-Let us clear things up.
+Let's clarify.

 volatile Does Not Guarantee Atomicity